charpty/charpty.com.mds/articles/redis/redis-trs-cluster-spec.md

 configuration epochs during reshardings, for each hash slot moved, is inefficient.
 Moreover it requires an fsync in each of the cluster nodes every time in order to store the new configuration.
-Because of the way it is performed instead, we only need a new config epoch when the first hash slot is moved, making it much more efficient in production environments.
+Because of the way it is performed instead, we only need a new config epoch when the first hash slot is moved,making it much more efficient in production environments.

 However because of the two cases above, it is possible (though unlikely) to end with multiple nodes having the same configuration epoch.
 A resharding operation